mobeho/HebrewDate/README.md

 # HebrewDate
 This project provides everything you need to build a Jewish/Hebrew calendar in java.
-Can be found and download as jar at https://mvnrepository.com/artifact/com.github.mobeho/HebrewDate.
+Can be found and download as jar at https://mvnrepository.com/artifact/com.github.mobeho/HebrewDate

-Untill verion 0.3.5 it will work with Java 1.8.
+(Untill verion 0.3.5 it will work with Java 1.8)

 ## Convert